sandeep4055/mlops_specalization/README.md

 # Here's a more detailed breakdown of each step involved in an ML project:
 <ol>

 <h1> <li> Modelling </li> </h1>

 <p>The process of modeling means training a machine learning algorithm to predict the labels from the features, tuning it for the business need, and validating it on holdout data.The output from modeling is a trained model that can be used for inference, making predictions on new data points.</p>

-<p> The objective of machine learning is not a model that does well on training data, but one that demonstrates it satisfies the business need and can be deployed on live data.</p>
+**The objective of machine learning is not a model that does well on training data, but one that demonstrates it satisfies the business need and can be deployed on live data.**

 ***Modelling is an iterative process*** where you start with a model and hyperparameters and use them to train the model on the data.
 Then, you analyze the errors and use the insights to improve the model, the hyperparameters, or the data.
 This loop is repeated many times to achieve better performance.
 Making good choices about how to modify the data, model, or hyperparameters is critical to improving the model's performance quickly.